sonaliprasadika/iot_chit_project/README.md

 **NEED TO EDIT**

 * Interface with the LPS331AP sensor to measure temperature.
 * Implement the necessary drivers for the sensor in C using RIOT OS.

-### Data Transmission:

-**NEED TO EDIT**

-* Develop a firmware that periodically reads temperature data.
-* Use RIOT's networking capabilities to send data to a central server.

-### Networking:

-**NEED TO EDIT**

-* Utilize RIOT's network stack for reliable communication.
-* Ensure the IOT-m3 boards can connect to the FIT IoT-LAB infrastructure.

-### Remote Testing:

-**NEED TO EDIT**

-* Deploy the firmware on the FIT IoT-LAB testbed.
-* Monitor temperature data remotely through the FIT IoT-LAB interface.

 The main steps are as follows.